EnvisionIot/developer_bootcamp/5_Application_Development/Java_tutorial/invoking_api_java.md

    }
    ```

-3. Open the `controller` package, create a class named `DataController`, and enter the following code for displaying the queried list of assets as JSON data in browsers:
+3. Open the `controller` package, create a class named `DataController`, and enter the following code for displaying the queried list of assets as JSON data in browsers.

    ```
    package com.example.batteryweb.controller;